ucb-rit/slurm-banking-plugins/README.txt

   `make docker-dev' builds the development container with Slurm (CentOS
   7) plus all the other necessary dependencies for the plugins and drops you into a shell.
 The code is stored in `/slurm-banking-plugins' in the container.

+  Once in the container, check the Slurm version with `scontrol -V' and checkout the corresponding Slurm version in `/slurm-banking-plugins/slurm' so that the plugins are compiled against the correct Slurm version:
+  ,----
+  | pushd /slurm-banking-plugins/slurm
+  | git checkout tags/slurm-20-02-6-1 # for example
+  | popd
+  `----

-After making your changes, use `make && make install' to compile and install the plugins, copy the `plugstack.conf' and `bank-config.toml' config files to `/etc/slurm/', and finally restart Slurm with `supervisorctl restart all'.
+  After making your changes, use `make && make install' to compile and install the plugins, copy the `plugstack.conf' and `bank-config.toml' config files to `/etc/slurm/', make configuration changes as desired, and finally restart Slurm with `supervisorctl restart all'.

+  If the services do not start correctly, try starting them one-by-one
+  with:
+  ,----
+  | supervisorctl status # inspect status
+  | supervisorctl start slurmctld
+  `----

   There is also the CentOS 6 equivalent with `make docker-centos6-dev'.